Why Yannick Carrasco Should Leave Atletico Madrid | Pakistan Tribune

 With the attack running primarily through Griezmann, Carrasco does not receive the assistance at Atletico that he might find in a different setting.

-Yannick Carrasco possesses both immense talent and huge potential, and may find greener pastures and greater success away from Atletico Madrid.
+Yannick Carrasco possesses both immense talent and tremendous potential, and may find greener pastures and greater success away from Atletico Madrid.
 A club that occasionally must sell potential talent, Atletico may not want to miss out on a potentially huge transfer fee.